 Elon graduates in computing sciences have been hired after graduation by companies including AppNexus, AT&T, Bayer Healthcare, Cisco, Credit Suisse, Duke Medical Center, Federal Express, Google, IBM, Intel, JP Morgan Chase, Lockheed Martin, Microsoft, Mitre Corporation and SAS as well as in many governmental positions.

 Computing sciences graduates are also successful in graduate school, many of them on full scholarships.
 Recent graduates have pursued further study in graduate programs at Carnegie Mellon, Clemson, DePaul, Georgia Tech, Illinois, Johns Hopkins University , North Carolina State, University of Maryland, University of North Carolina Chapel Hill, University of North Carolina Charlotte, Wake Forest, William and Mary and Virginia Tech.

 In the map below, you can see a visual representation of the many places and opportunities computing sciences majors have pursued in recent years.
-You may also view a larger map or a text version of the map.
+You may also view a text version of the map.

 The blue markers indicate the location of Elon computing sciences majors who have attained jobs.

 The yellow markers indicate the locations where computing sciences majors have completed internships.

 The red markers indicate the schools where computing sciences majors are pursuing graduate studies.

 Elon University Career Services: Computing Sciences Outcomes Map 2011-2013